By island-born hands, for the world.

 Now, I am coming home yet again, to my daughter, where my rebel heart says I belong the most.

 Flying humbles me.
-Amid whir and clouds, the reality that I have been welcomed in so many homes below, however temporal, hits hard.
+Amid the whir and clouds, the reality that I have been welcomed in so many homes below, however temporal, hits hard.
 Homes on water, homes on land.
 In conversations with strangers, amid oceans of unknown names and opposing realities.

 Plane rides remind me that hands bigger than mine are always at work.
 They remind me that a dream-come-true always begins from a place of love, sacrifice, and modest beginnings.
 That this place is one that, wherever my feet land, however promising it may be, I must not forget and abandon, for it was a place that welcomed me in its arms on cold, hungry, and desolate nights.
 It, too, was once my home.